shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ## Exercise 2: Creating, compiling, and running a CPP program

-1. Enter the lab01/hello subdirectory, and create the file `hello.cpp`.
+1. Enter the lab01_hello subdirectory, and create the file `hello.cpp`.
 The following command starts the vim editor and creates a file with the name `hello.cpp` (you could use a similar command with other editors):
 ```
 $ vim hello.cpp
 ```
-This is another way you could accomplish the same thing -- use `touch` to create the file and then start the editor (this time using the atom editor), opening up your present working directory:
+This is another way you could accomplish the same thing -- use `touch` to create the file and then start the editor (this time using Atom) and open up your present working directory:
 ```
 $ touch hello.cpp
 $ atom .